Golden Triangle (Southeast Asia): Origin

-As the Chinese Communist Party gained power, they ordered ten million addicts into compulsory treatment, had dealers executed, and opium-producing regions planted with new crops.
+In the late 1940s, as the Chinese Communist Party gained power, it ordered ten million addicts into compulsory treatment, had dealers executed, and opium-producing regions planted with new crops.
 Consequently, opium production shifted south of the Chinese border into the Golden Triangle region.

 Small-scale opium production in Myanmar dated back to the Konbaung dynasty in 1750, chiefly for the consumption of foreigners.

 The Chinese troops of the Kuomintang in Burma (KMT) were in effect the forebears of the private narcotic armies operating in the Golden Triangle.
-In 1949, thousands of the defeated Kuomintang troops crossed over the border from Yunnan province into Burma, a nation with a weak government, where the Kuomintang seized control of the border regions.
-Almost all the KMT opium was sent south to Thailand.
+In 1949, thousands of the defeated Kuomintang troops crossed over the border from Yunnan Province into Burma, a nation with a weak government, and the Kuomintang seized control of the border regions of Burma.
+Almost all of the KMT opium was sent south to Thailand.

 The KMT-controlled territories made up Burma's major opium-producing region, and the shift in KMT policy allowed them to expand their control over the region's opium trade.
 Furthermore, Communist China's eradication of illicit opium cultivation in Yunnan by the early 1950s effectively handed the opium monopoly to the KMT army in the Shan State.
 The main consumers of the drug were the local ethnic Chinese and those across the border in Yunnan and the rest of Southeast Asia.
 They coerced the local villagers for recruits, food and money, and exacted a heavy tax on the opium farmers.
-This forced the farmers to increase their production to make ends meet.
-One American missionary to the Lahu tribesmen of Kengtung State testified that the KMT tortured the Lahu for failing to comply with their regulations.
+That forced the farmers to increase their production to make ends meet.
+One American missionary to the Lahu people of Kengtung State testified that the KMT tortured the Lahu for failing to comply with their regulations.